MCU-Wide Timing Side Channels and Their Detection: Formal detection method

 \subsection{Background: UPEC computational model}

-UPEC was originally introduced as an exhaustive detection method for transient execution attacks in processor cores.
-However, recent research has demonstrated its adaptability and its successful application to other security verification problems~\cite{2021-MuellerFadiheh.etal, 2022-DeutschmannMueller.etal, 2023-MehmedagicFadiheh.etal}.
-UPEC is based on Interval Property Checking (IPC) at the RTL.
+UPEC was originally introduced as an exhaustive detection method for transient execution attacks in CPUs.
+However, recent research has demonstrated its adaptability and its successful application to other security verification problems~\CITE{2021-MuellerFadiheh.etal, 2022-DeutschmannMueller.etal, 2023-MehmedagicFadiheh.etal}.
+UPEC is based on Interval Property Checking (IPC)~\CITE{2014-UrdahlStoffel.etal} at the RTL.
 In IPC, properties are formulated over a finite number of clock cycles using the RTL design's state variables and signals.
 For checking a property, the IPC solver employs a symbolic starting state which models all possible histories of inputs to the design.
-This is different from bounded model checking, where a concrete state is used as initial state.
+This is different from bounded model checking, where a concrete starting state is used.

 The goal of a UPEC proof is to guarantee that an attacker task cannot extract confidential data located in the memory.
 This is achieved by a special 2-safety computational model: The RTL design is instantiated twice and all state variables of the design are assumed to be equal between the two instances, except for the confidential data.
 The UPEC property assumes an attacker task to execute on the processor core and proves \textit{uniqueness} of the task execution, i.e., independence of the execution on the confidential data.
-This is checked by verifying that any difference between the two instances, originating from the confidential data, must not be able to propagate to and influence the execution of the attacker task.
+This is checked by verifying that any difference between the two instances, which must originate from confidential data, cannot propagate to the attacker task and influence its execution.